Cat Janice

 Catherine Janice Ipsan (January 20, 1993 – February 28, 2024), known professionally as Cat Janice, was an American singer-songwriter.
 Janice wrote and sang "Dance You Outta My Head", which went viral on TikTok.

-Early years
+Early life

 Catherine Janice Ipsan was born on January 20, 1993, in Northern Virginia and was raised in Annandale, Virginia.
 Janice learned to play violin and piano at the age of six.
 She had 14 years of classical training, during which she joined an orchestra, jazz bands, and theatrical productions.
 She started writing her music around the age of 12, and she later taught herself how to produce her own music.

 Music career

 Janice released her first album, with her singing and playing piano, in 2014.
 Her second album, Fire, was more Southern rock and was released the next year.
 In 2019, Janice won a Washington Area Music Award (WAMMY) in the category of Best Rock Artist.
 Janice's song "Pricey" appeared in an episode of "Selling Sunset" in 2020.
 Another song of hers appeared on the Country Music Television show "Redneck Island".

 After finding a lump in her neck in 2022, Janice was diagnosed with a sarcoma, a rare, aggressive type of cancerous tumor that affects the bone marrow, in her scalene muscle.
 At the time, Janice was working as a geospatial information scientist, taking classes toward a master's degree in coastal geology, and writing and singing her own music.

 Janice had surgery to remove the tumor and had chemotherapy.
 Janice worked on her album, Modern Medicine, while under treatment.
 Janice wrote the song "Wishing I Was You" about her cancer and chemotherapy.
 Her son appeared in the song's video.
 Her song "Chill the Fck Out", released in January 2023, is about struggling with stress and feeling overwhelmed.
 The following year, Janice's doctors said she was free of cancer, but a few months later the cancer metastasized to her lungs.
 Janice restarted chemotherapy, and she released "Modern Medicine" a few months later.
 She performed with SOJA at the Wolf Trap National Park for the Performing Arts in the summer of 2023.
 Janice became engaged to her partner Kyle Higginbotham that August, and the two married that December, knowing her time was short.